Taking Your Teens On Safari

 The incredible Jabali Private House in Ruaha.

-The Mara Bush Houses – There are 3 houses in total to choose from.
+The Mara Bush Houses in Kenya.

 If your teens don’t feel like waking up at the crack of dawn for a game drive, they’ll be able to sleep in and spend the morning doing whatever it is they wish to do.
 Your private chef will be more than happy to cater to your family’s different preferences and will keep even the fussiest of eaters happy!

 What makes our exclusive-use camps even better is the fact that you will have a private vehicle and dedicated guide on standby for your entire trip – you have total flexibility to arrange each day as you choose, from the time your game drives start and end to the location of your meals.
 A private safari with Asilia is entirely tailored to suit your own needs.